rajiteh/awesome/TOPICS.md

 *   [cloud-custodian/cloud-custodian](https://github.com/cloud-custodian/cloud-custodian) - Rules engine for cloud security, cost optimization, and governance, DSL in yaml for policies to query, filter, and take actions on resources

 *   [aws/chalice](https://github.com/aws/chalice) - Python Serverless Microframework for AWS

-*   [conveyal/trevorbot](https://github.com/conveyal/trevorbot) - Where in the world is our team?

 ## protests